spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

-# Mutual TLS example
+# Mutual TLS Example

-This example shows how two services can communicate using mTLS with X.509 SVIDs obtained from the SPIFFE workload API.
+This example shows how two services can communicate using mTLS with X.509 SVIDs obtained from the SPIFFE Workload API.

-One of the workloads acts as a client and the other as the server. , it uses the SPIRE default socket path: `/tmp/agent.sock`.
-This value can also be set directly in the environment or using the [workloadapi.ClientOption](../../workloadapi/option.go#L17) function.
+One of the workloads acts as a client and the other as the server.
+The use the SPIRE default socket path: `/tmp/agent.sock`.
+This value can also be set via the `SPIFFE_ENDOINT_SOCKET` environment variable.

-The **server workload** creates a listener using the [spiffetls.Listen](../../spiffetls/listen.go#L38) function.
+The **server workload** creates a listener using the [spiffetls.Listen](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#Listen) function.
-It uses [spiffetls.MTLSServerWithSourceOptions](../../spiffetls/mode.go#L281) to configure source, and validates presented certificate from client has expected SPIFFE ID.
+It uses [spiffetls.MTLSServerWithSourceOptions](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls?tab=doc#MTLSServerWithSourceOptions) to configure  the source, and validates that clients present an X509-SVID with an expected SPIFFE ID.

 ```go
 listener, err := spiffetls.ListenWithMode(ctx, "tcp", serverAddress,